Thurion/Ark-Server-Management/README.md

 5. Create a copy of ark_workshop_update.txt.example if you want to use mods.
 You need to add a valid user who owns the game.
 6. Edit arkManage.sh and set the path to the config to your config
 7. Make script executable
-8. I using mods, start SteamCMD and log into your account once because SteamCMD needs to be authenticated (Steam Guard) first.
+8. If using mods, start SteamCMD and log into your account once because SteamCMD needs to be authenticated (Steam Guard) first.
 If using a mobile authenticator, switch to email guard codes.

 Usage
 --------